 6. The Wheel of Time by Robert Jordan

 With Amazon’s planned adaptation of Robert Jordan’s epic 14-book series in development, this is a great time to read the series that defined 90s fantasy.
-Jordan’s epic series (which was completed by Brandon Sanderson after Jordan’s passing) explores a magic-filled world with 2,700 named characters. he series stands out for its magic systems and great cast of female point-of-view protagonists, particularly later in the series.
+Jordan’s epic series (which was completed by Brandon Sanderson after Jordan’s passing) explores a magic-filled world with 2,700 named characters.
+The series stands out for its magic systems and a great cast of female point-of-view protagonists, particularly later in the series.
 It’s long and sometimes slow, but there’s no journey quite like The Wheel of Time.

 5. Discworld by Terry Pratchett